richsalz/draft-use-tls13/draft-ietf-uta-require-tls13.md

 it provides good security properties.
 However, this protocol version suffers from several deficiencies, as described in {{sec-considerations}}.
-Note that addressing them usually requires bespoke configuration.
+Addressing them usually requires bespoke configuration.

 TLS 1.3 {{TLS13}} is also in
 widespread use and fixes most known deficiencies with TLS 1.2.